Skip to Content

 Dunstanburgh Castle

-Dunstanburgh is also a Site of Special Scientific Interest as a home for birds and wildlife, and you can spot Kittiwakes and other sea birds nesting in the cliffs.
-You can only reach the castle by foot along a 1.3-mile coastal pathway from Craster or Embleton, which stops it getting too busy, so if you’re lucky you might still get your own romantic moment.
+Dunstanburgh is also a Site of Special Scientific Interest as a home for birds and wildlife, and you can spot kittiwakes and other sea birds nesting in the cliffs.
+You can only reach the castle by foot along a 1.3-mile coastal pathway from Craster or Embleton, which stops it getting too busy, so if you’re lucky you might get your own romantic moment.

-Dunstanburgh Castle is open 10am–5pm.
-Entry costs £6.50 adults, £5.90 concessions, £3.90 children aged 5-17, or free for English Heritage members.
+Dunstanburgh Castle is located in Craster NE66 3TT.
+It’s open daily 10am–5pm April to October (10am–4pm and not every day off-season).
+Entry costs £5.90 adults, £5 students/over 65s and £3.10 children aged 5–17, or free for English Heritage* members.

 Walking along the coast path from Craster to Dunstanburgh